uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF ( the Data Item &lt;TRANSIT OPERATION.Amendment type flag&gt; is EQUAL to ‘1' and the movement
+IF ( the Data Item &lt;CC013C-TRANSIT OPERATION.Amendment type flag&gt; is EQUAL to '1' and the
-is in state “Guarantee under amendment”)
-(i.e. the message CC013C is used for amending the Guarantee previously declared while the movement is in state “Guarantee under amendment”)
-THEN
-the only difference between this CC013C and the CC015C (or the previous CC013C) shall be located in the Data Group &lt;GUARANTEE&gt;
+movement is in state “Guarantee under amendment”) (i.e. the message CC013C is used for amending the Guarantee previously declared while the movement is in   state “Guarantee under amendment”) THEN the only difference between this CC013C and the CC015C (or the previous CC013C) shall be located in the Data Group &lt;GUARANTEE&gt;
 ELSE
-   IF (the Data Item &lt;TRANSIT OPERATION.Amendment type flag&gt; is EQUAL to ‘0' AND the movement IS NOT IN STATE “Guarantee under amendment”) THEN all Data Groups and Data Items of the original declaration can be amended, with the exception of
+   IF (the Data Item &lt;TRANSIT OPERATION.Amendment type flag&gt; is EQUAL to '0' AND the movement IS NOT IN STATE “Guarantee under amendment”) THEN all Data Groups and Data Items of the original declaration can be amended, with the exception of